How did COVID-19 change sport and exercise sciences learning and research?

 COVID-19sport and exercise sciences

-COVID-19 reshaped sport and exercise sciences by constraining practical learning, accelerating online delivery, and intensifying wellbeing needs; the student voice shows that the sector-wide COVID-19 topic in National Student Survey (NSS) open-text remains negative overall (index −24.0 from 12,355 comments, with younger cohorts generating 69.4% of the volume), while sport and exercise sciences within sport and exercise sciences retains a broadly positive baseline (57.2% Positive) but exposes a persistent assessment clarity gap, especially around marking criteria (−38.4).
-The NSS COVID-19 topic aggregates sector feedback about pandemic-era delivery and support; the sport and exercise sciences CAH lens enables subject-level comparisons that help explain where practice holds up and where it falters.
+When practical teaching is disrupted, sport and exercise sciences students feel it immediately.
+NSS open-text shows the trade-off clearly: the sector-wide COVID-19 topic remains negative overall (index −24.0 from 12,355 comments, with younger cohorts generating 69.4% of the volume), while sport and exercise sciences stays broadly positive overall (57.2% Positive) but still exposes a persistent assessment clarity gap, especially around marking criteria (−38.4).
+Read together, these lenses show where provision held up, and where institutions still need to rebuild confidence in practical learning, communication, and assessment.

 What does the evidence show and why does it matter?